awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 + When configuring your middlebox appliance, take note of the[ appliance considerations](route-table-options.md#appliance-considerations)\.
 + When you route traffic through a middlebox appliance, the return traffic from the destination subnet must be routed through the same appliance\.
 Asymmetric routing is not supported\.

-For an example of routing for a security appliance, see [Routing for a middlebox appliance in your VPC](route-table-options.md#route-tables-appliance-routing)\.
+For an example of routing for a security appliance, see [Routing for a middlebox appliance](route-table-options.md#route-tables-appliance-routing)\.

 ## Route priority<a name="route-tables-priority"></a>